eddyerburgh/blog/_posts/2016-03-04-validate-rgb-or-rgba-value-in-javascript.md

 ## What's Happening

 We're testing the value passed to the function using a regular expression (regEx).
-This is done with the <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test" target="_blank">test() </a>method.
+This is done with the <a rel="noopener" href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test" target="_blank">test() </a>method.

 ## regEx

 RegEx is an expression that defines a search pattern.
 In other words, it is a string of characters that sets out what it is looking for.
 For example :* /[regex]/i* will match with regex.
-Explaining all the ins and outs of regex is beyond the scope of this post (learn about it <a href="http://www.zytrax.com/tech/web/regex.htm" target="_blank">here</a>), but I will explain what is going on in this particular regEx.
+Explaining all the ins and outs of regex is beyond the scope of this post (learn about it <a rel="noopener" href="http://www.zytrax.com/tech/web/regex.htm" target="_blank">here</a>), but I will explain what is going on in this particular regEx.
 Let's look at that example again - */[regex]/i* .
 The / / defines the start and end of the expression.
 The *i* at the end of the expression is a *pattern modifier, *this changes the search parameters and is applied to the entire expression.
 In this case, it makes our expression case INsensitive (i.e. it doesn't matter whether it's upper or lowercase).
 Back to our expression, first we need to match rgb/a.
 `[R][G][B][A]?[(]`